-This table in the Touchstone user interface (or export) displays more detailed information about each of the events generated by the standard (probabilistic) loss analysis.
-This information allows users to assess the impact of large loss scenarios on a portfolio and also to dig into what type of event can cause that size of losses to a portfolio.
+The Event Loss Summary Detail Table in the Touchstone user interface (or export) displays more detailed information about each of the events generated by the standard (probabilistic) loss analysis.
+This information allows users to assess the impact of large loss scenarios on a portfolio level and to dig into what type of event can cause that size of losses to a portfolio.
 By default, the table displays stochastic events; however, you can also view historical and world scenario event losses by selecting them in the Events Detail section of the ribbon.